agrc/gis.utah.gov/about/policy/sgid/index.md

 ## SGID Dataset Qualifications

 Datasets added to the SGID must meet the following criteria.
 We may remove any existing datasets that do not meet these criteria.
-All additions to the SGID should follow the [sharing process]({% link sharing/process/index.md %}) and be tracked through [Porter](https://github.com/agrc/porter).
+All additions to the SGID should follow the appropriate [sharing process]({% link sharing/index.md %}) and be tracked through [Porter](https://github.com/agrc/porter).

 ### General Qualifications
 {: .text-left}